aswarth123/aswarth123/README.md

 - 🔭 I’m currently working on improving my IT and python skills.
-- 🌱 I’m currently learning basics of machine learning and about node.js
+- 🌱 I’m currently learning basics of Deep learning and about opencv
 - 💬 Ask me about python, bash.
 - 😄 Pronouns: he/him